Have you been wondering how U values for windows are calculated, and why different suppliers and different countries seem to use different numbers?

 Furthermore, if you want your house to be certified as a passive house, the detailed and structured building physics modelling program (the Passive House Planning Package) requires proper EN standard compliance regarding U value reporting, and checks the sizes of each window carefully.
 Consequently, the passive house program requires the specific Ug and Uf values to be separately nominated.
 If you really want to model the heat loss of any window, you need to calculate the heat loss through that size of glass as well as the size and shape of the frame, to consider the whole effect of that particular window.

 Also, U values say nothing about the installation methods (which the Passive House Standard also requires to be nominated and verified), air leakage, quality of production, or tolerances.
 How many of us have watched those “Grand Designs” episodes where the windows are 10 millimetres out?
 Your window should fit.
-In Australia, our building code tolerances may allow for things that are just not going to cut it if you want the building (and the windows) to actually perform.
+In Australia, our building code tolerances may allow for things that are just not going to cut it if you want the building (and the windows and roofs) to actually perform.
+For additional guidance, you can consult experts who do roof repair in Weatherford, TX and other areas.

 So there is much to watch out for.
 If we understand what is being reported when numbers, ratios or percentages are being bandied around, we will know better what is being assumed, and what is being accurately calculated.